akhilsamvarghese/akhilsamvarghese/README.md

 - 🎮 In my free time, I’m an FPV drone pilot, capturing stunning aerial footage for my Instagram, Customising my terminal, and indulging in my love for audio gear.

 - 🎧 Audiophile by heart, my quest for the perfect sound is never-ending.
-From testing the latest audio gear to curating the ultimate playlist, sound quality is my jam.
+From testing the latest audio gear to curating the ultimate music library, sound quality is my jam.

 - 📫 How to reach me: **akhilsam.v@gmail.com**